radius-project/design-notes/resources/2024-06-support-secretstores-env.md

 the specific sub-components that will be updated, for example, controller, processor, renderer, recipe engine, driver, to name a few.
 -->
+The renderer will need to be updated in several areas to handle the new secrets implementation.

+The function **GetDependencyIDs** will need to be updated to handle the new secret reference type.
+This function will need to determine if the environment variable is a secret reference or a string.
+The function will also need to determine whether the secret is a radius resource or a Kubernetes secret.

+The function **convertEnvVar** will need to be created to facilitate the conversion of `map[string]EnvironmentVariable` to `map[string]corev1.EnvVar`.
+The function will need to handle resolving the secret coming from a Kubernetes secret or a Radius resource ID.

 #### Core RP (if applicable)